Korean cuisine: Holiday food

-Songpyeon (송편)
+Songpyeon

-Songpyeon (송편, 松䭏) is a Korean dish made of rice powder mostly eaten during Chuseok/ Korean thanksgiving (추석) to express gratitude towards ancestors.
+Songpyeon is a Korean dish made of rice powder mostly eaten during Chuseok to express gratitude towards ancestors.
 Songpyeon recordings appear from the 17th century.
 It is said in 『Yorok 要 錄』, "Make rice cakes with white rice flour, steam them with pine and pine needles and wash them off with water."
 At the beginning of Songpyeon, rice cakes were made simply with white rice powder, pine needles were steamed and then washed in water.
 It is said that "red beans, pine nuts, walnuts, ginger and cinnamon" were added in the "Buyin Pilji 婦人 必 知".
-In 『Korean Rice Cakes, Hangwa, Eumcheongryu』, “In mountainous regions such as Gangwon-do and Chungcheong-do, potato songpyeon, acorn songpyeon and songgisongpyeon have been prepared and eaten.
-In the coastal areas of Hamgyeong-do, Pyeongan-do and Gyeonggi-do, shellfish songpyeon as produced and eaten, and in the southern regions of Jeolla-do and Gyeongsang-do, songpyeon with moss leaves was produced and eaten.
+In 『Korean Rice Cakes, Hangwa, Eumcheongryu』, "In mountainous regions such as Gangwon-do and Chungcheong-do, potato songpyeon, acorn songpyeon and songgisongpyeon have been prepared and eaten.
+In the coastal areas of Hamgyeong-do, Pyeongan-do and Gyeonggi-do, shellfish songpyeon as produced and eaten, and in the southern regions of Jeolla-do and Gyeongsang-do, songpyeon with moss leaves was produced and eaten."

-Songpyeon represents the moon and hope, which is why while eating this Koreans make wishes.

-There is a proverb that says, "When virgins make a nice songpyeon, they will meet a good spouse, and when a pregnant woman makes a nice songpyeon, they have beautiful daughters."
-Songpyeon served on the Baekilsang and the stone table is described in Yorok, "I cooked it so that the convex shaped part of songpyeon came out without adding any filling, but it looks like it is full.
-It has the meaning of wishing good luck.

-In the Seoul region, the floral songpyeon and five-color songpyeon were made small and beautiful, and in Hwanghae-do and Gangwon-do they fingerprinted and ate them coarsely.

-The method of making five-color songpyeon is achieved by adding natural ingredients such as mugwort, gardenia water, omija water and cinnamon powder to the rice flour, kneading the rice cake with the five colors and adding the filling.
-However, in the past, pine endodermis were used in place of cinnamon powder to make the dough brown.

-Ogok-bap (오곡밥)
+Ogok-bap

 Ogok-bap means five rice dish, which consists of rice mixed with glutinous rice, cornstarch, red bean, perilla, and soybean.
-By consuming grains with the energy of blue, red, yellow, white, and black, we pray for good health as well as a good year for our body with the energy of the five elements, and to chase away bad luck and happiness and well-being.
+By consuming grains with the energy of blue, red, yellow, white, and black, Koreans pray for good health as well as a good year for our body with the energy of the five elements, and to chase away bad luck and happiness and well-being.

-In addition, there is a custom of sharing five grains of rice between neighbors because it is said that three or more families of different surnames share rice with each other.

-It is consumed on the day of the first full moon of the year when people make rituals for guardian spirits against disasters and misfortune.
-Koreans also celebrate the upcoming spring.